 Noise-cancelling headphones can be helpful in appropriate situations.
 You might use them during the day to block out distractions, but be alert to potential dangers.
 If you use something to stifle noise while you sleep, be sure not to insert anything directly into the ear canal.

 If you’re experiencing chronic headaches and migraines, it’s important to see a migraine specialist.
-You can achieve long-lasting relief through the custom treatment for migraines offered by the expert headache and migraine specialists at New Jersey Headache Institute.
+You can achieve long-lasting relief through the custom treatment for migraines offered by the expert headache and migraine specialists at National Headache Institute.

 Contact us today.